luisdiss/compiler/README.md

 KeyWordArg  ASSIGN
 ```

 To produce the follow sets, first we add $ to follow(S), where S is the start symbol.
-Then for all non terminals A, we apply the following rules for all occurences of A.
+Then, for all non terminals A, we apply the following rules for all occurences of A.

 1) If there is a production of the form B -> a A c, then all terminals in first(c) are in follow(A) (apart from epsilon).
 2) If the production is of the form B -> a A, or B -> a A c where c =>* ε, then all terminals in follow(B) are in follow(A).